Joeeazy/alx-low_level_programming/0x1C-makefiles/README.md

     ```
     In this example, CC is a variable for the compiler, and CFLAGS is a variable for the compiler flags.

+    How and When to Use Makefiles:

+    Makefiles are used when a program consists of multiple source files, and changes to one file should trigger recompilation of only the affected files.
+They are especially useful in large projects to         automate the build process and manage dependencies.
+Makefiles help in organizing the project, making it easier to collaborate and maintain.

+    To use a Makefile, you typically create one in the project directory and define the rules, dependencies, and variables according to your project structure.
+Then, running the make command will build the specified target or the default target if none is specified.

+    Makefiles are an integral part of many software development projects, and mastering them can significantly improve the efficiency of the development process.